varya/varya.github.com/src/documents/posts/run-app-in-time-on-mac_en.html.md

 ---
 I use the same laptop for both work and personal needs.
 This is useful but makes me to see to keeping my work-life balance.
-I do this simply — turn off all the applications running when I finished my working day in the evening.
+I do this simply — turn off all the applications running when I finish my working day in the evening.
 The only issue is not to forget to open them again next day.
 But this process can be automatized. :-)
 <excerpt/>
 The most important is to run the applications which are in use by the other team members.
 For example, I a Jabber app has to be running since the workday has started.
 The same goes for any other messenger.

-We here at AppGyver use [Flowdock](https://www.flowdock.com) for team comunication.
+We here at AppGyver use [Flowdock](https://www.flowdock.com) for team communication.
 So I needed to be sure that it is open every morning.

 It turned out that this is doable on Mac with the native Calendar application.
 Let me show you how exactly.